abhishekkashyap092/node_mailsender/README.md

 # node_mailsender

-Simple node.js mail sender script with docker
+Simple node.js mail sender script with docker.
+See http://opstack.info/2015/08/18/send-out-a-lots-of-email-with-node-js-and-docker/ for more information.

 # Intended usage